oskariorg/oskariorg.github.io/_posts/2020-06-12-Oskari_admin.md

 For WMS data the only option is to add transparency.

-For WFS data you can try data clustering, e.g. for points, by adding some point distance for points you want to cluster.
+For WFS data you can have more options:

+- Try data clusterin for points, by adding some point distance for points you want to cluster.
-Collection type?
+- Test different collection types

-Style definitions with JSON?
+- Style definitions with JSON: own styling for WFS-datasets
+- Feature highlighting and tooltip with JSON: own styling

 <img src="/img/visualization_WFS.png" class="img-responsive"/>